Table of Contents

 Federal Direct Loans

 If you are a first-time borrower, you must complete a promissory note and loan counseling requirements before Federal Direct Loan funds can be disbursed.
-All Federal Direct Loans have an origination fee (currently 1.059%) deducted from the proceeds before they are sent to Bentley.
+All Federal Direct Loans have an origination fee (currently 1.057%) deducted from the proceeds before they are sent to Bentley.
 Your net loan disbursement and the amount of pending Federal Direct Loan on the student account will be less than the amount which appears on your award letter.
-Parents and graduate students that are approved for Federal PLUS loans will need to complete a promissory note before the loan funds are disbursed.
-All Federal Direct PLUS loans have an origination fee (currently 4.236%) deducted from the proceeds before they are sent to Bentley.
+Graduate students that are approved for Federal PLUS loans will need to complete a promissory note before the loan funds are disbursed.
+All Federal Direct PLUS loans have an origination fee (currently 4.228%) deducted from the proceeds before they are sent to Bentley.

 Eligibility for a book advance is based upon your financial assistance.
 Total financial aid, (excluding work-study) and alternative loans must be sufficient to cover your student account balance, plus the amount of the requested book advance.
 In order to request an advance, you must complete the Book Advance Request form available from the Office of Financial Assistance.